 Insurance Requirements for Third Party Users

-Florida Institute of Technology requires third parties (e.g., organizations, businesses, groups) who rent space for functions using university-owned property carry liability insurance to cover the event.
+Florida Institute of Technology requires third parties (e.g., organizations, businesses, groups) who rent space for functions using university-owned property to carry liability insurance to cover the event.
 The university does not provide insurance to cover third parties.
 It is the responsibility of third parties to procure and maintain liability insurance with coverage amounts as specified by Florida Institute of Technology, to protect the third party’s interest.
 Reservations and arrangements for events are made through the Office of Conferences and Events.

-Insurance can be obtained through a brokerage firm, independent agencies and/or directly from insurance companies, with quotations obtained online or by phone.
+Insurance can be obtained through a brokerage firm, independent agencies, and/or directly from insurance companies, with quotations obtained online or by phone.
 Alternatively, the Office of Compliance and Risk Management provides access to a liability insurance program available to third parties wishing to use university property for functions or special events who may not otherwise have access to insurance to cover their event.
-Insurance Requirements for Third Party Users
+Insurance Requirements for Third Party Users.

 Commercial Bond Request

-The (Commercial Bond Request Form) is used to request Florida Institute of Technology's commercial bond.
+The (Commercial Bond Request) form is used to request Florida Institute of Technology's commercial bond.
 This form must be completed and emailed to:

 Office of Compliance and Risk (firstname.lastname@example.org)